SkySync-EPFL/prd/template/10-timeline.md

 **1. Development Team:**

 - Lead Developer: Responsible for overseeing the entire application infrastructure, implementing major updates, and ensuring ongoing system stability.
+- Frontend/UI Developer: Responsible of the overall UI implementation, focusing on the robustness and quality of the UI throughout the application.
 - Client Customization Developer: Dedicated to adapting the app for new clients, ensuring that each version meets the specific needs and workflows of different hot-air balloon companies.

 **2.Sales and Marketing:**